October 7, 2007

 Why not be constructive and help spread the passion for these things that many of us have?

+Do you think that accusing a group of incredibly smart leaders in the .NET community of starting some sort of cliquey cult is going to help strengthen the .NET community?
 And yes, I know that a couple posts have been written by them that were abrasive and probably ill-advised.
 Have you yourself never written a blog post that caused some negative reaction?
 Have you ever seen a blogger rant against something when they were caught up in the moment?
 Passionate people do this - and I'd rather work with someone whose passionate than someone who doesn't give a shit.

 One of the biggest themes at the ALT.NET conference was about finding better ways to spread passion and learning in the .NET community through user groups, at our workplaces, through blogs and web sites, etc.

+There wasn't a single session about "how do we keep Mort out of our clique!?"
 In fact, many of us talked about our dislike of the whole "Mort" term anyway.
 I say if we abandon anything - let's abandon that.

 If you hate the name - help name it something else.
 There was endless debate on the name at the conference, but no one could think of anything that either made sense, or wasn't going to be seen as divisive to *someone*.
 The least "offensive" name that came up was "Pragmatic.NET" and I can just hear it now, "Oh, so Mort isn't pragmatic?!?!?!"
 That's the mindset we're up against. (whoops, I wanted to drop the Mort deal, but I was pretending to be a naysayer, dammit! :P )

 Finally, I think it's just ludicrous to accuse the leaders of ALT.NET of not doing enough to teach people about what they do.
-I didn't get any special invitation when I found the blogs of JP BoodhooBroken Link: http://jpboodhoo.com/, Ayende, Jeremy MillerBroken Link: http://codebetter.com/blogs/jeremy.miller, Scott BellwareBroken Link: http://codebetter.com/blogs/scott.bellware, and even Colin Ramsay Probably originally heard one of them on DotNetRocks - the most mainstream, biggest .NET show there is - and followed links from there.
+I didn't get any special invitation when I found the blogs of JP BoodhooBroken Link: http://jpboodhoo.com/, Ayende, Jeremy MillerBroken Link: http://codebetter.com/blogs/jeremy.miller, Scott BellwareBroken Link: http://codebetter.com/blogs/scott.bellware, and even Colin Ramsay!
+Probably originally heard one of them on DotNetRocks - the most mainstream, biggest .NET show there is - and followed links from there.
 I never noticed a "Drag and Droppers KEEP OUT!" sign on any of their blogs.

 I've heard more talk about separatism, exclusivity, cliques and everything else negative from the people that are bashing ALT.NET.
 At the conference, I heard almost 100% talk of *inclusiveness* and helping spread the passion and knowledge of some of these things we are so interested in.
 Is it a group of perfect angels who will always say the right thing?
 No. Show me that community - That's probably the cult your looking for.